fechan/fechan.github.io/adiugoskr/index.md

 4. Integrate its vocabulary and grammar with the culture of the Ogdorjans
 5. Be developed enough that translating arbitrary sentences can be done with at most minor changes to the grammar

-### Influences
-* The direct-inverse morphosyntax and polypersonal agreement was inspired by [Stau](https://en.wikipedia.org/wiki/Horpa_language) after I read [Verbal Triplication Morphology in Stau (Mazi Dialect)](https://onlinelibrary.wiley.com/doi/abs/10.1111/1467-968X.12083).
-* Some of the phoneme choices in the consonant inventory are inspired by Sektale, a conlang made by Finn, a fellow member of the [Seattle Conlang Club](https://conlang.club)

 ## Table of contents
 * [Phonology and orthography](/adiugoskr/phonology)
 * [Nouns](/adiugoskr/nouns)